 Here’s a look at how the prices of flats with 40 – 60 years of lease remaining have been moving:

 As you can see, prices of older HDB flats are inclined to depreciate.

 HDB supply and demand

-Finally, there were also a significant boost in supply and shorter waiting time for Build-To-Order (BTO) flats in certain housing estates.
+Finally, there was also a significant boost in supply and shorter waiting time for Build-To-Order (BTO) flats in certain housing estates.

-The Re-offer of Balance were also introduced – pooling flats that remains unsold at the conclusion of previous Sale Of Balance exercise.
+The Re-offer of Balance was also introduced – pooling flats that remain unsold at the conclusion of previous Sale Of Balance exercise.